gosu-lang/old-gosu-repo/gosu/src/main/text/README.txt

   http://www.gosu-lang.org/

 You can browse the latest documentation on the web site.
 To use the documentation locally, download the latest Gosu software, which includes the documentation.

-Various Gosu examples are in the Gosu /examples subdirectory.

 Enjoy!